 We always encourage that your other pets be present.
 Allowing your pets to see and smell their deceased housemate will help provide understanding and closure.
 Like humans, pets grieve in different ways.
 Some may be depressed, some may cry and whine, and others may not pay much attention to the deceased pet and continue as if nothing happened.

 Private cremation is for owners who would like to have their pet’s ashes returned to them.
-We use Faithful Companion Pet Cremation services.
-Dr. Renner will let Faithful Companion know the time of your pet’s euthanasia.
-A Faithful Companion employee will arrive at your home and will wait outside until Dr. Renner informs him that the euthanasia is complete and the owners are done visiting.
-The Faithful Companion employee will transport your pet to their crematorium in Plain City for cremation.
-Your pet will be cremated and returned to you by Faithful Companion within 24 hours.
-If you prefer to transport your pet to Faithful Companion yourself after the euthanasia, that may be done as well.
-Faithful Companion has a peaceful viewing room where you may watch your pet being placed into the crematory if that would help give you closure.
+We work with a local pet cremation service and we will let them know the time of your pet’s euthanasia.
+A cremation service employee will arrive at your home and will wait outside until our staff informs him/her that the euthanasia is complete and that you are ready.
+The cremation service employee will transport your pet to their crematorium for cremation.
+Your pet will be cremated and returned to you by them within one to two days.
+If you prefer to transport your pet to the crematorium by yourself after the euthanasia, that may be done as well.
 The high standards of care and respect we give your pet continues even after they have passed.

-Because it can be hard to make these decisions at the time of your pet’s euthanasia, it can be helpful to visit Faithful Companion Pet Cremation Services to see the available urns and personalized pet memorabilia they offer.
-Because Your Visiting Veterinarian does not believe in profiting off of your pet’s aftercare and wants you to have the complete freedom to choose what items you would like to have to remember your pet, all payment for aftercare will be paid directly to Faithful Companion.
-If you know what you would like before your appointment, feel free to call Faithful Companion and order ahead of time.
-Otherwise, they can help you complete your form on the day of the appointment.
+Because it can be hard to make these decisions at the time of your pet’s euthanasia, we can direct you to the pet cremation service so that you can discuss your wishes with them and see the pet memorabilia options that they have.
+Because Your Visiting Veterinarian does not believe in profiting off of your pet’s aftercare and wants you to have the complete freedom to choose what items you would like to have to remember your pet, all payment for aftercare will be paid directly to the cremation service.

-A communal cremation is an option if you elect to have your pet cremated, but do not want the remains returned to you.
-Faithful Companion will come to your home to pick up your pet after the euthanasia or you have the option of driving your pet yourself to their crematorium in Plain City.
-Your pet’s ashes will be buried at Highland Pet Cemetery in Fort Mitchell, Kentucky.
-If you would like to visit, there is a marker for the Faithful Companion communal cremains burial area.
-However, your pet will not be individually identified.
+If you elect to have your pet cremated, but do not want the remains returned to you, the cremation service will come to your home to pick up your pet after the euthanasia or you have the option of driving your pet yourself to their crematorium.

 If you elect to have your pet buried in your yard, there are a few important things to keep in mind.
 The first is to check with your county ordinances for restrictions and your local utilities office to mark your yard.
 You also want to make sure that your pet is buried at least 3-5 feet to prevent another animal from digging up your pet.
 Not only would that be emotionally traumatizing for you, but the euthanasia solution used in your pet is deadly to other animals if they were to be consumed.